akobr/mono.me/docs/Monorepo/README.md

   - docs
   - src

-Main concept of a mono-repository structure is using **workstreads and projects**.
+The concept of a mono-repository structure is using **workstreads and projects**.
 Where workstead is a grouping concept of multiple projects or other worksteads.
-You can imagine a worstead as a business project which contains all necesary coding projects (libraries, packages and applications) inside.
+You can imagine a workstead as a business project which contains all necessary coding projects (libraries, packages, and applications) inside.

 The most important folder of a repository is `src` which contains all code, all worksteads and projects.
 Is recomended to use *"siblings folders to source"*, a folder with mirrored structure as `src` and its content is related to worskteads and projects, but not the code itself.
 Simplest example is `docs` folder with Markdown documentation for the projects and their release notes.
 The second example could be `.azure/pipelines` to carry all CI/CD pipelines for all deliverables.